mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 I believe part of my hesitancy in shifting activity from participant-led game making to reflection, or accessing documentation, stemmed from worrying that the learners would also find this shift in objective, from the organically developing design and play testing activity system to an externally imposed system of reflecting on progress, would be jarring, potentially disorientating and reduce learner engagement and positive affect towards the overall process.
 In other words, provoking a feeling that the fun's over, it's back to school.

 I propose that the drama fiction eases friction between competing activity system objectives.
 For example, Heathcote refers to curricula content as an example of object interests, e.g. exploring detail in history, geography and writing accurately or with expression.
 Heathcote posits that learners especially those resistant to authoritarian teaching techniques, appreciate the effort of the facilitator in aligning "needs interests" to "object interests" [-@heathcote_dorothy_1984, p.
 185], arguing that it can create a generosity of spirit on the part of learners.

-### designing for emergent practices

-holding if needed
-half baked designs

-### purpose of this section

-This section is structured as designing for to :
-- Explore observations in line with conceptions of agency and other studies
-- Identify material that could help researchers / practitioners replicate practice & understandings
-- Beginning of recommendations

-NOTE THIS SHOULD BE IN LIT REVIEW

-Face to face coding communities, especially with families have a large range of behaviours and potential.
-As explored previously the literature on design for face-to-face communities which encourages community members  to develop their own practices is sparse.

-I share a synthesis of my findings in the sections below in

-NOTE - MY THOUGHTS IN THIS AREA STILL NEED TO BE INFORMED BY WIDER READING ON EXISTING RESEARCH.

-NOTE - PUT THE BELOW IN TO FOLLOWING CATEGORIES.
-In making design decisions, I am balancing here many different factors of concern in the complex learning environment.
-These include; authenticity of programming environment and language, use of the existing structure of the phaser library, the learning process of participants getting stuck and having to resolve tensions, my time limits providing individual support as a facilitator of a group, and the patience of participants when they encounter incomplete documentation.

-A relevant challenge is the difficulty of structuring resources in a way which can support the diversity of the directions in which participant want to progress their design.
-Drawing from authentic resources can be chaotic and create too many problematic errors.

-Participants may also lack the concepts of computing and necessary language needed to find external support materials easily.
-Some of these challenges are potentially addressed through the combination of possibilities of the starting and a selection of curated code examples.
-The next chapter explores the use of a collection of game design patterns to help address these issues.

-NOTE - This could move to a discussion chapter OR the start of a conclusion - as there is overlap with the next chapter.

 ### "Authentish" - goals in drama and project-based processes and related scenarios